 - A small, flexible tube (catheter) will be inserted through this cut into one of the blood vessels in the area.
 The doctor will use live x-ray images to carefully guide the catheter up into your heart.

 - Sometimes more than one catheter is needed.

 Once the catheter is in place, your doctor will place small electrodes in different areas of your heart.

 - These electrodes are connected to monitors that allow the cardiologist to tell what area in your heart is causing problems with your heart rhythm.
 In most cases, there are one or more specific areas.

 - Once the source of the problem has been found, one of the catheter lines is used to send electrical (or sometimes cold) energy to the problem area.

-Catheter ablation is a long procedure that can last 4 or more hours During the procedure your heart will be monitored closely.
-A nurse or doctor may ask you if you are having symptoms at different times during the procedure.
+Catheter ablation is a long procedure.
+It can last 4 or more hours.
+During the procedure your heart will be monitored closely.
+A health care provider may ask you if you are having symptoms at different times during the procedure.
 Symptoms you may feel are:

-- A brief burning when any medicines are injected
+- A brief burning when medicines are injected

 - A faster or stronger heartbeat